noelani-rose/weekend-jquery-salary-calculator/INSTRUCTIONS.md

     - loops through (employee of employeeInfo) then [✅]
     - appends the table w/ new employee info from input form [✅]
     - create delete button on html [✅]
-    - create deleteBtn function that []
-        - removes employee from DOM when clicked []
-        - updates total monthly